Marie Osmond’s Heartbreaking Reveal About The Days Leading Up To Son Michael’s Suicide

 “I have never spoken about this before,” Marie stated.
 “So, my son who died, he was bullied.”
 She also added she still has the texts that her son received up until his death and called them “horrendous.”

 Discussing the situation, Marie noted that as a mother she was concerned about the messages and regrets never taking action against her son’s bullies.
-She brought up the issues on the daytime talk show in hopes that if any other mother observes such behaviors and if their children reveal the situations they are in, it could prevent another tragedy such as the one she and her family experienced from occurring.
+She brought up the issues on the daytime talk show in the hope that if any other mother observes such behaviors, or if their children reveal the situations they are in, it could prevent another tragedy occurring, like the one she and her family experienced.

-She also explained that families should not be afraid to speak out when something is happening to their child and to confront the kids or even, their parents, as a way to stop a potentially tragic situation reported People Magazine.
+She also explained that families should not be afraid to speak out when something is happening to their child and to confront the kids, or even their parents, as a way to stop a potentially tragic situation, reported People.

 View this post on Instagram